 World Cup Historic

-The Socceroos have participated in four World Cups (1974, 2006, 2010 and 2014) and are about to play their fifth.
-The best run being in 2006, reaching the round of 16.
+The Socceroos have participated in five World Cups, the best run being in 2006, reaching the round of 16.
 In 2018 they finished the last of the group, with one point.

 Babadook, Coming for Sure